rodralez/NaveGo/README.md

 NaveGo: an open-source MATLAB/GNU-Octave toolbox for processing integrated navigation systems and performing inertial sensors profiling analysis.

 NaveGo is an open-source MATLAB/GNU Octave toolbox for processing integrated navigation systems and simulating inertial sensors and a GNSS receiver.
 It also performs inertial sensors analysis using the Allan variance.
 It is freely available online.
 It is developed under MATLAB/GNU-Octave due to this programming language has become a *de facto* standard for simulation and mathematical computing.
-NaveGo has been verified by processing real-world data from a real trajectory and contrasting results against a commercial, closed-source software package.
-Difference between both solutions have shown to be negligible.
-For more information read the following [paper](https://www.scitepress.org/PublicationsDetail.aspx?ID=Ds7NC2qnRSw%3d&t=1).

 NaveGo's motto is "to bring integrated navigation to the masses".